 Favorite Quick Teacher Lunches

 These are some of my favorite lunches to pack.
-They all will work to take to school wether you have a small refrigerator in your classroom or just adding an ice pack to your bag.
+They all will work to take to school whether you have a small refrigerator in your classroom or just adding an ice pack to your bag.

-Pepperoni Pasta Salad – pasta with mozzarella cheese cubes, chopped broccoli, pepperoni slices and Italian dressing.
-On the side a sliced apple.
+Pepperoni Pasta Salad – pasta with mozzarella cheese cubes, chopped broccoli, pepperoni slices, and Italian dressing.
+On the side, a sliced apple.

 Southwest Quinoa – quinoa, salsa, black beans, corn, cilantro.
 On the side cherry tomatoes and tortilla chips.